 Instructions for completing the Plan Contact Form: This form is housed on the C2C Part D QIC website and is available for downloading.
 It is a PDF fillable form.
 Entries should be typed in the provided fields; freehand should not be used.
-Any updated forms should be submitted by email to C2C at the email address at the bottom of the form - MedicarePartDAppeals@c2cinc.com.
+Any updated forms should be submitted by email to C2C at the email address at the bottom of the form - MedicarePartDAppeals@c2cinc.com no more than 14 days prior to the date the changes will go into effect.
+No changes will be made without the submission of a completed Contact Form.